-- For a third or subsequent offense: Fine of $500, or the court may order the operating privilege of the person suspended for 30 days.
+- On subsequent offense or for a third: Fine of $500, or the court may order the operating privilege of the person suspended for 30 days.

-In addition to these charges, individuals can also be found guilty of organized retail theft and/or robbery.
+In addition to these charges, individuals can also face organized retail theft and/or robbery charges.
 Also, prior to trial or entry of a plea of a defendant 16 years of age or older, the defendant must submit within five days for fingerprinting by the municipal police of the jurisdiction in which the offense allegedly was committed or the State Police.

-Fingerprints are used to determine whether or not the defendant previously has been convicted of the offense of retail theft.
+They use fingerprints to determine whether or not the defendant previously has any previous convictions of retail theft.

-Who is most likely to be charged with retail theft?
+Who is most likely to receive a retail theft charge?

-When it comes to crime, we often want to know who is most likely to be accused, who is most likely to be caught, and who may face false accusations.
+When it comes to crime, we often want to know who is most likely to face an accusation, who is most likely to face a charge, and who may face false accusations.
 With a rise in online shopping, you may think that retail theft has gone by the wayside, but the reality is not so.

 - Men and women shoplift at equal rates.

-- Shoplifting can be motivated by economic needs.
+- An economic need can motivate shoplifting.
 But in a 2008 study by Columbia University, shoplifting was more prevalent among people with higher education and income.
 In fact, shoplifting had more to do with a psychological factor than a financial one.

 - According to the National Association for Shoplifting Prevention (NASP), approximately 1 in 11 Americans shoplift resulting in nearly 550,000 shoplifting incidents per day.

-While there are a variety of reasons why shoplifting and retail theft occur, if you find yourself being charged with it, you need to know you have options to defend yourself.
+While there are a variety of reasons why shoplifting and retail theft occur, you need to know you have options to defend yourself.

 Defenses To Retail Theft